Smartphone Free Childhood

+It is registered as a company limited by guarantee and, as of September 2026, is not registered as a charity in England nor Wales.
+The organisation is a client of Prism, a registered charity.

 History

-The founding of the movement was described in The Guardian in June 2024, which highlighted the motivations and described the campaign's early traction as a response to growing parental anxiety over smartphone use among preteens.
-SFC began as a WhatsApp group created by two parents living in Suffolk.
+The organisation was founded in February 2024, beginning as a WhatsApp group created by its founders.
 Initially called "Parents United for a Smartphone Free Childhood," the group aimed to connect families who wanted to delay smartphone use.
-After posting about the initiative on Instagram, it went viral, being reposted by public figures such as Carrie Johnson, Emma Barnett, and Sophie Winkleman.
-Within weeks, local SFC WhatsApp groups had formed across all UK counties.
+After posting about the initiative on Instagram, it went viral in February 2024, being reposted by public figures such as Carrie Johnson, Emma Barnett, and Sophie Winkleman.
+Co-founder Daisy Greenwell claims that within weeks, local SFC WhatsApp groups had formed across all UK counties.

-The campaign gained momentum alongside broader cultural developments, including the publication of Jonathan Haidt's The Anxious Generation, the Channel 4 documentary Swiped, Netflix's drama Adolescence, and legislative debates in Australia and the UK about underage access to social media.

 Mission and Methods

 SFC encourages parents to sign a voluntary pact pledging not to give their child a smartphone before the age of 14.
-The organization provides a searchable directory of local SFC groups, templates for contacting schools and network of trained speakers available to visit schools and community events.
+The organisation provides a searchable directory of local SFC groups, templates for contacting schools and a network of trained speakers available to visit schools and community events.

-The movement focuses on cultural change rather than legal regulation, emphasizing collective action among parents and communities.
+The movement focuses on cultural change rather than legal regulation, emphasising collective action among parents and communities.
+Co-founder Joe Ryrie says that the organisation "[...] isn't an anti-tech movement, it's a pro-childhood movement.
+We're not saying no smartphones ever."

 Organisation

-SFC is headquartered in Suffolk and operates as a registered UK charity.
-It is funded by donations from private philanthropists, including family offices.
-While the organization maintains a centralized infrastructure for branding and messaging, local implementation is decentralized through volunteer-led groups.

-Reception

-SFC has received significant media coverage.
-In June 2025, it was the subject of a feature-length article in The Sunday Times Magazine.
-The movement has been endorsed or supported by public figures including Benedict Cumberbatch, Paloma Faith, and Jack Thorne.
+As of September 2026, SFC is not a registered charity.
+Legally it is composed of two entities: a "charitable fund" under Prism, and a company limited by guarantee.
+SFC claims that this arrangement reduces legal work while preserving acceptable legal status and infrastructure.

 Criticism

-SFC has faced criticism from some experts, like Sonia Livingstone, a professor of social psychology at the London School of Economics, who argued it was important to recognise the practical uses of smartphones such as using maps, doing homework and contacting parents.
+SFC has faced criticism from some experts, like Sonia Livingstone, a professor of social psychology at the London School of Economics, who argued it was important to recognise the practical uses of smartphones, such as using maps, doing homework and contacting parents.

-The founders of SFC contend that their initiative provides parents with social support and practical tools rather than mandates, and that collective action can shift cultural expectations.